 The Dales Way starts at Bridge Lane, Ilkley, West Yorkshire, LS29 9EU.
 Check out the route.

 You can escape the city and head into nature on the Leeds Country Way.
 The 62-mile circular route will take you past some amazing local landmarks and you can take it on in four parts.
 It starts at Golden Acre Park, where you’ll follow tree-lined paths to Barwick-in-Elmet, passing Adel Dam, Eccup Whin and St Mary’s Church.
 Look up and you might spot Red Kites as you press on to Carlton along old railway tracks and the banks of the River Aire.
 Make your way to Cockersdale through the forest at Robin Hood, with views of Ardsley Reservoir and Howley Hall, before finishing the mighty hike back at Golden Acre Park.

-Start the Leeds Country Way at Golden Acre Park, Arthington Road, Bramhope, Leeds, West Yorkshire, LS16 8BQ.
+The Leeds Country Way starts at Golden Acre Park, Arthington Road, Bramhope, Leeds, West Yorkshire, LS16 8BQ.
+Check out the route.